kwamedan/my-full-template/README.md

 ## Credits
 ### Content
 ### Media
+Hero Image used in the accounts page: [Account Image](https://www.pexels.com/photo/various-fitness-machines-in-modern-spacious-gym-7031706/)
 ### Code
-Template code for the fixed navbar at the top of each homepage was provided by https://getbootstrap.com/docs/4.1/components/navbar/
+Template code for the fixed navbar at the top of each homepage was provided by: [Navbar](https://getbootstrap.com/docs/4.1/components/navbar/)

 ### Acknowledgements